Definition of Income Tax

-If a corporation has overpaid its income taxes, the income taxes to be refunded by the government are reported on the corporation's balance sheet as a current asset.
+If a corporation has overpaid its income taxes and is entitled to a refund, the amount will be reported on the balance sheet as a current asset such as Other receivables.

 If there are differences between the time when certain revenues and expenses are reported on the income tax returns versus when they are reported on the financial statements, the amount of the deferred income tax will likely be reported on the balance sheet as a noncurrent liability as Deferred income taxes.